Get E-Book

 });

 The socket exists while setup runs.
 The peer can already send bytes.
-Pausing keeps Node from emitting flowing data events before the setup code is ready, while lower buffers still have finite capacity.
-Long setup times need timeouts or early rejection.
+Pausing prevents flowing data events before setup is ready, while lower buffers still have finite capacity.
+Long setup work needs timeouts or early rejection.

 Accepted sockets can outlive the server's listening socket.